This salmon steak is ready in 15 minutes. Seasoned with sage and cooked in butter, it's a delicacy.

-I typically use salmon fillets in recipes such as baked salmon or pan-fried salmon.
-But when I spot big, thick salmon steaks at the fishmonger, I can't resist.
-There's something extra satisfying about them!
+I typically use salmon fillets in recipes like baked salmon, but when I spot big, thick salmon steaks at the grocery store, I can't resist.
+There's something extra satisfying about this cut!
+It's fatty and flavorful, and cooking it in butter and sage greatly enhances its flavor.

 Ingredients